ndeet/lightning-publisher-wordpress/README.md

 ## Get support

 Do you need help?
-Create an issue or reach out to us: support[at]getalby.com
+Create an issue or reach out to us: support[at]nodeless.io

-## About Alby
+## About Nodeless.io

-This plugin is powered by [Alby](https://getalby.com/) - We create tools to rethink content monetization on the web.
+This plugin is powered by [nodeless.io](https://nodeless.io/).

 ## License

 GPL 3.0 (as WordPress)

+## Credits

+This is a fork of the brilliant [Bitcoin Lightning Publisher](https://github.com/getAlby/lightning-publisher-wordpress) plugin from [Alby](https://getalby.com).